Osoro254Alex/Bookstore/README.md

 - On the terminal run this command git clone https://github.com/Osoro254Alex/Bookstore

-- Go to the repository folder using command prompt cd Mobile-Portfolio-Setup-Repo.
+- Go to the repository folder using command prompt cd Bookstore.

 - Install the dev dependencies for linters run npm install.